 Radio Frequency Identification

-Twiddy, an outer banks rentals specialist company said, “There is a logistical advantage to wireless technology too.
-For instance, keeping track of items, employees and shipments become a whole lot easier when they use radio frequency identification.
+Keeping track of items, employees and shipments become a whole lot easier when they use radio frequency identification.
 Much like a bar-code, RFID tags too serve the primary purpose of tracking.
-But they are designed to track multiple IDs at once wirelessly.”
+But they are designed to track multiple IDs at once wirelessly.

 Thus, when there’s RFID tracking put in place for employees in an office, it lets the HR department monitor entry and exit time, and in emergency scenarios like a fire or other disasters befalling the workplace can ensure no one’s trapped inside.